In this tutorial today, I’m going to show you how I would make a very simple trap beat in Garageband.

 Once the plug-ins show up, start modifying from there.

-Usually, I compress the file first using the Compressor plug-in down in the smart controls.
+Usually, I compress the file first using the Compressor plug-in down in the smart controls (more on the compressor in my guide).

 In the past, I almost always used the Platinum Analog Tape preset, and it worked great, however, as I learned a lot more about the compressor, I decided to start using my own settings.